The 1949 song “If I Had a Hammer” may sound sweet and old-timey,

 Whether, like the song, you’re hammering in the morning or the evening, you’ll want to find out the differences between these two tool types and choose which one best suits your needs.

-Drop the standard hammer you have and let’s nail down the options.
+Now it’s time to drop the standard hammer you currently have and let’s nail down the options of which is better in the Makita vs Bosch matchup.

 Breaking Down the Breaking

-A demolition hammer is the optimal tool of choice, as it is built super sturdy, essentially created just for breaking ground…..literally.
+A demolition hammer is the highest-level, most powerful, and optimal tool of choice as it is built super sturdy and essentially created just for breaking ground–whether man-made or not–literally.

-Don’t get confused: you truly want a demolition hammer for this kind of work.
-You may have heard of a jackhammer much more frequently, but you’ll soon get to know (and love) the demolition hammer.
+Now don’t get confused: you may have a really great hammer in your toolbox, but I believe that if you are seeking to knock out some old tiles, cement, or concrete, then you’ll truly want a demolition hammer for this kind of work.
+You may have heard of a jackhammer much more frequently–and perhaps you aren’t aware of the difference between this and the demo hammer–but you’ll soon get to know (and love) the demolition hammer.

-Demo hammers combine electricity-driven motors, piston mechanisms, internal hammers, and chisel-attachments for their chucks.
+In short, demo hammers are a bit smaller than their bigger, more popular and well-known brothers the jack hammer.
+They are hand-held, combine electricity-driven motors, piston mechanisms, internal hammers, and chisel-attachments for their chucks.

-In fact, the University of Kansas reported in June 2017 that a demolition hammer was used as part of an archeological dig to excavate a Tyrannosaurus rex.
+In fact, the University of Kansas reported in June 2017 that a demolition hammer was actually one of the tools used as part of an archeological dig in order to excavate a Tyrannosaurus rex.

-You probably won’t be finding a dinosaur in your walls or floors, but the producers Bosch vs Makita want you to “discover” their tools just the same!
+It’s beyond impossible that any of us will be finding the remains of a dinosaur in our walls or floors, driveways or basements, but it’s likely that the producers Bosch vs Makita want you to “discover” the benefits of their tools just the same!

 Meet the Contenders: Bosch vs Makita

-The fans have spoken and narrowed down the contenders for the demolition hammer smackdown.
+The fans have spoken and after looking about for the most popular comparisons, I’ve narrowed down the contenders for the demolition hammer smack-down to just these two.

-Today’s ticket features Bosch in one corner and Makita in the other, but before they come out swinging, it’s time to learn a bit more about each competitor.
+For your enjoyment, today’s ticket features Bosch in one corner and Makita in the other, but before they come out swinging, it’s time to learn a bit more about each individual competitor, their specifications, benefits, and possible shortcomings.

 Introduction to Bosch